sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 +------+
 ```

-At a very high level this represents a typical full stack application, starting at the top (`app/`) with the frontend User Interface (UI), down through the service consumption available in the middle (`srv/`), to the data and persistence layer (`db/`) at the bottom.
+At a very high level this represents a typical full stack application, with the frontend represented by `app/`, the backend logic represented by `srv/` and the persistence layer represented by `db/`.
+CAP supports work in all of these layers.

 In building your OData service, however, you won't need to make use of the `app/` layer - as an OData service is just that - a service.
-You'll be focusing your efforts at the data and persistence layer (in the `db/` directory) and the service & business logic layer (in the `srv/` directory).
+You'll be focusing your efforts at the persistence layer (in the `db/` directory) and the business logic layer (in the `srv/` directory).

-While ultimately you'll have created an OData service which is "flat", providing access to entity data through a uniform and well understood interface, it's best if you think about that service as being the combination of two things -- data definition (schema) and service definition -- at two different levels, thus:
+While ultimately you'll have created an OData service which is "flat", providing access to entity data through a uniform and well understood interface, it's best if you think about that service as being the combination of two things -- schema and service -- at two different levels, thus:

 ```
 +------+